trelau/AFEM/docs/source/base.rst

 Base
 ====
-The ``base`` package is a collection of simple entities that define base classes that are used throughout the library.
+The ``afem.base`` package is a collection of simple entities that define base classes that are used throughout the library.

 Entities